blondegeek/blondegeek.github.io/index.md

 ## Upcoming Travel and Talks

-* Sending well wishes and health to you in your loved ones.
+* Sending well wishes to you and your loved ones during these difficult times.

 ## Code
 * ### [e3nn_tutorial: Tutorial on Euclidean symmetry equivariant neural networks](https://blondegeek.github.io/e3nn_tutorial/)